istio/istio.io/content/en/docs/reference/config/analysis/ist0106/index.md

 layout: analysis-message
 ---

-This message occurs when your Configuration Resource Definition (CRD) file does not successfully pass schema validation.
+This message occurs when your Istio configuration does not successfully pass schema validation.

 For example, you receive this error: